newtonproject/hep-sdk/rest/hep-rest.java/docs/RestApi.md

 <a name="restProofsDelete"></a>
 # **restProofsDelete**
-> CancelProofResponse restProofsDelete(body, proofHash, version)
+> CancelProofResponse restProofsDelete(body, apiVersion, proofHash)